INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/Consolidated_proposal.md

 In order to express the expected INSPIRE operation (and relative response), the `gmd:function` element shall be used.
 The available ISO 19139 codelist offers two values useful for this purpose: `information` and `download`.

+In the current MD TG (v2.0) the Recommendation 5.4 suggest the use of 'information' regarding access point of an Invocable SDS.

 To describe the linkage of a INSPIRE Get View/Download Service Metadata (eg. `GetCapabilities`) request, it shall be expressed with:
 ```xml
 <gmd:function>